 There’s nothing like watching your kids play outside.
-No words describe the joy of seeing them go all out to enjoy themselves.
+No words describe the joy of seeing them go out to enjoy themselves.
+I like to grab a seat and watch them explore.
 As a parent, I have little doubt that you want to help them let their imaginations run wild and learn about the world around them – and the best way you can do that is by providing the right kinds of outdoor toys for kids.

-Some of the toys I’m talking about might be slightly different from what you have in mind, but many of them will be familiar.
 What’s really great is when the toys you provide your children lead them to become more active and more creative.
-Let’s jump right into this list of backyard toys for kids to help them make the most out of their time outdoors.
+Let’s jump into this list of backyard toys for kids to help them make the most of their time outdoors.

+The best toys to entertain kids outside are sidewalk chalk, balance bikes, ride-on toys, climbing domes, shovels, stopwatches, and sensory water tables.
 Open-ended toys allow your children to let their imaginations take over.
-Without one specific way to play with them, open-ended outdoor toys for kids can be used differently each time.
-Children who play with these things also learn how to collaborate and persevere.
+Without one specific way to play with them, open-ended outdoor toys for kids can be used each time differently.
+Children who play with these toys also learn to collaborate and persevere as they trust themselves to test limits.

 The Best Toys for Kids